Get insider access

 3. Best Mid-Range Monitor For Xbox Series S

-If you don't need a premium monitor for your Xbox Series S and prefer saving some money, check out the Acer Nitro XV275K P3biipruzx, which often goes on sale for a lower cost than the LG 27GS95QE-B. It's different from the LG because it doesn't have an OLED panel, so it doesn't display the same deep blacks without any blooming.
+If you don't need a premium monitor for your Xbox Series S and prefer saving some money, check out the Acer Nitro XV275K P3biipruzx, which often goes on sale for a lower cost than the ASUS ROG Strix OLED XG27AQDMG.
+It's different from the ASUS because it doesn't have an OLED panel, so it doesn't display the same deep blacks without any blooming.
 That said, it uses Mini LED backlighting with a decent local dimming feature, so it still displays deep enough blacks for a good dark room gaming experience, and it also gets bright, which is great for gaming in well-lit rooms.

-It also has a higher resolution than the LG, leading to more detailed images, and it has HDMI 2.1 bandwidth to take full advantage of the Xbox Series S. One thing to note is that it has low input lag as long as you use 120Hz signals from the console, but the input lag increases with 60Hz signals, leading to a less responsive feel.
+It also has a higher resolution than the ASUS, leading to more detailed images, and it has HDMI 2.1 bandwidth to take full advantage of the Xbox Series S. One thing to note is that it has low input lag as long as you use 120Hz signals from the console, but the input lag increases with 60Hz signals, leading to a less responsive feel if you're gaming at that refresh rate.
 On the plus side, it has a fast response time for sharp motion.

 See our review